Kobold: Poltergeists

-The HdA’s category D consists of kobold names from their behavioural characteristics, and other than some non-German sprites discussed, these are mainly the poltergeists, or noise-making spirits (otherwise, they are names derived after their favourite dish, cf. below).
+The HdAs category D consists of kobold names from their behavioural characteristics, and other than some non-German sprites discussed, these are mainly the poltergeists, or noise-making spirits (otherwise, they are names derived after their favourite dish, cf. below).
 The poltergeists include the klopfer ("knocker"), hämmerlein, etc.

 Some poltergeists had been assumed to be named after their noise-making nature in the past, but HdA re-categorized them otherwise as puppet names.
 So rather than taking poppele to be a form of Puppe "doll", Grimm argued that the poltergeist pophart (or popart) (Note: Pophart/Popart was a "Klopfgeist" accord.
 Johann Fischart's translation of Gargantua, 25.)　and poppele　(regionally also popel, pöpel, pöplemann, popanz, etc.) were related to verb popern meaning to 'soft-knock or thump repeatedly' (or popeln, boppeln "noisemaking"), with a side meaning of a 'muffled (masked, covered-up) ghost to frighten children'.

 Likewise, though Grimm thought butz was reference to noise, even though butz seems to refer to a "tree trunk" and thus, had been classed as A for doll-name by HdA.

 Rumpelstilzchen of Grimms' KHM No. 55 (as well as the Rumpelstilt mentioned by Johann Fischart (Note: Fischart (1577) mentions "Popart" and "Rumpele stilt" as a children's game.)) are discussed as a poltergeist type of kobold by Grimm as well, though not formally admitted under this poltergeist category of kobold names in the HdA.
 The name Rumpelstilts is composed of Rumpel meaning "(crumpled) noise" and Stilz, Stilt with several meanings such as "stilts", a pair of poles used as extension of legs.